KEY TAKEAWAYS

 - Investor due diligence failures.
 Technical due diligence is standard in Series A and beyond.
 A codebase riddled with AI-generated vulnerabilities signals engineering immaturity to investors.

 - Accelerating technical debt.
 Each unreviewed AI-generated module adds inconsistency and fragility.
-Teams that ship fast now spend exponentially more time refactoring later.
+Teams that ship fast now spend more time exponentially refactoring later.

 - Regulatory exposure.
 In fintech and healthtech, shipping vulnerable code is not just a business risk.
 It can trigger regulatory action.